cms-legacydata-analyses/TagAndProbeTool/README.md

 `$ scram b`

 After that go to `test` folder and run the python file:

 `$ cmsRun TagAndProbe_Model_Trigger.py`

 Wait and you will see a root file, named TagAndProbe2019.root, that will be created.
-You can open this file and see its  containts:
+You can open this file and see its contents:

 `$ root -l TagAndProbe2019.root`